 No matter what area of life science interests you, the CMU Department of Biology has a program for you.
 In-depth opportunities range from cell and molecular biology, genetics, and microbiology to developmental biology, physiology, botany, ecology and conservation biology.

-Personalized attention and exceptional resources at CMU will prepare you for a successful career.
-You'll get opportunities to participate in applied research, scholarship and creative activity.
-Many of your professors will be experienced professionals who incorporate their real-world insights into their teaching.
-By blending theory with hands-on research, our classes are designed to help you get the most out of your courses and get you ready for your career or post-graduate training.
+Prepare yourself for a successful career with personalized attention and exceptional resources at CMU.
+Participate in applied research, scholarship and creative activity.
+Many of your professors are experienced professionals who incorporate real-world insights into their teaching.
+By blending theory with hands-on research, your classes are designed to help you get you ready for your career or post-graduate training.

-The major and minor in biology can be applied to a variety of programs designed to serve career interests of students in elementary and secondary teaching, natural resources, medical technology, pre-medicine, pre-osteopathy, and pre-veterinary, as well as a program to prepare students for graduate studies in the biological sciences.
+A major or minor in biology can be applied to a variety of programs designed to serve career interests of students in elementary and secondary teaching, natural resources, medical technology, pre-medicine, pre-osteopathy, pre-veterinary, and prepare you for graduate studies in the biological sciences.

 Graduate programs include a Master of Science degree emphasizing thesis research or a non-thesis degree in biology for teachers.
 Interdepartmental programs include a neuroscience major and natural resources minor.